meteorflux/reactive-dependency/README.md

 ## Install:

-Just write this in your project folder:
+Just run this in your project folder:

 ```
 meteor add meteorflux:reactive-dependency